oneeve8/kobble-data/content/videonarrativehowto.md

 Now that we have gathered quite a bit of information, we might want to reorganise it a little.

-Folder
+## Organizing your data

+I think I want to put all my quotes in one folder Folder
 Channel Group